monarch-initiative/clinvar-ingest/README.md

 modular ingest for clinvar variants.
 Makes variant nodes and then creates associations based on the relative information (phenotype, disease, gene, pathogenicity)

+## Ingest files and how nodes and edges are generated
+Two files downloaded from clinvar are leveraged in this ingest
+- clinvar.vcf which contains a single line per clinvar variant with each variant's associated terms reported in the INFO column and grouped by which submission record(s) they originated from. https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38  (hg38 genome version)
+- submission_summary.txt contains a single line per variant record.
+These records contain in depth information about the variant in question that we can leverage in the ingest process.
+Multiple records often exist per one variant. https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/

+Variant nodes (SequenceVariant)
+- SequenceVariant nodes are created from clinvar variants that are deemed Pathogenic or Likely Pathogenic.
+Additionally, only variants that have a clinvar review status of 3 or more stars (4 maximum) will be included.
+This subset corresponds to the most credible set of variants that are pathogenic within the clinvar dataset.

+Variant → Disease edges (VariantToDiseaseAssociation)
+ - Disease ids are derived from the ReportedPhenotypeInfo column within the submission_summary.txt file.
+This column consists of medgen ids that we then map to a mondo id.
+Alternatively, if a mondo id cannot be found, then the SubmittedPhenotypeInfo column will be used instead.
+If neither column maps to a mondo id then no edge will be made.
+ - Predicates are derived from the ClinicalSignificance column within the submission_summary.txt file.
+Currently only Pathogenic and Likely pathogenic are included as “causes” and “associated_with_increased_likelihood_of” respectively.

+Variant → Phenotype edges (VariantToPhenotypicFeatureAssociation)
+- These edges are only created if a Variant → Disease edge can be made.
+The phenotype terms themselves are derived from the INFO column of the clinvar.vcf file.
+The information within this column is reported as groups of terms that map back to an individual record(s) from the submission_summary.txt file.
+Any group of terms that contains the disease id from the Variant → Disease edge will have Variant → Phenotype edges created for all reported Human phenotype ontology terms reported within the group.
+- The predicate for these edges in "contributes_to"

+Variant → Gene edges (VariantToGeneAssociation)
+- These edges are created only if a Variant → Disease edge can be made.
+Gene symbols are derived from the INFO column within the clinvar.vcf file and gene symbols are mapped to ncbi genes.
+- The predicate is_sequence_variant_of is used.
+Sequence ontology terms are also reported within the INFO column pertaining to the variants "molecular consequence" (MC subfield within INFO).
+These terms are recored in the "type" slot for the SequenceVariant node that is created (https://biolink.github.io/biolink-model/type/)

 ## Requirements

 - Python >= 3.10